Netcracker/KubeMarine/documentation/Installation.md

 - key: node.kubernetes.io/network-unavailable
   effect: NoExecute
 ```
-**Note:** The `CriticalAddonsOnly` toleration key inherits from `Calico` manifest YAML, whereas the rest of toleration keys are represented by KubeMarine itself.
+**Note**: The `CriticalAddonsOnly` toleration key inherits from `Calico` manifest YAML, whereas the rest of toleration keys are represented by Kubemarine itself.

 ###### Calico metrics configuration

 By default, no additional settings are required for metrics calico.
 It is enabled by default

-**Note:** By default, ports are used for `calico-node` : `9091` and `calico-kube-controllers` : `9094`
+**Note**: By default, ports are used for `calico-node` : `9091` and `calico-kube-controllers` : `9094`

-**Note:** If you want to verify how Prometheus or VictoriaMetrics will collect metrics from Calico you can use the following ServiceMonitor.
+**Note**: If you want to verify how Prometheus or VictoriaMetrics will collect metrics from Calico you can use the following ServiceMonitor.
 For example:
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor